itobey/fddb-exporter/docs/details/mcp-server.md

 - `find_days_with_products` groups and caps in the database rather than in memory, and reports both numbers:
   `dayCount` is how many days came back, `matchedDayCount` how many exist.
 "On how many days did I eat X?" is answered by the second one, which stays correct when `truncated` is set.
+- `get_trend` returns at most 366 buckets and rejects a range that would produce more.
+The cap is on buckets rather than on days on purpose: a five-year `MONTH` trend is 60 rows and passes, while the same range bucketed by `DAY` would be ~1,800 and is refused with a message naming the coarser granularity as the way out.
 - `list_missing_days` accepts any range but lists at most 366 dates, with `truncated` set when it cut the list.
 Its `missingCount` and `loggedCount` always describe the whole range, so a five-year audit still answers "how many days did I miss?" exactly — only the dates themselves are cut, and a narrower range gets them back.
 The repair path